JCGithu/SinonStories/README.md

 ### To run

-You will need to input your username, password, and a cookie file from [Instagram](https://instagram.com) while you are logged in.
+You will need to input your username, and password.
+There is a much greater chance of a successful login if you include a cookie file from [Instagram](https://instagram.com) while you are logged in.
 You can obtain this through a few browser extensions.

 ```JS
 sinonStories({